dac6acc4f/Apollo/README.md

 A variant of the regular extreme hills biome, adding larger mountains, steeper cliffs, and a moderate amount of spruce trees and scattered oak trees.

+- Frozen River
+    ~*~ Temperature: 0.0

+Ice, Water, Sand, Clay

+This variant of river only generates in ice plains biomes.
+The surface layer of water is frozen.

 ## Information
 - Official Apollo Server not exist.
 Coming soon!
 - Need to communicate with us?
 Join our [Telegram](https://telegram.me/joinchat/Ca8L9T9P01PtR1bOEwtxuw) group!